frontity-demos/ibenic-headless-wordpress-demo/README.md

 # Headless WordPress + React with Frontity

-Proof of Concept of how Frontity can simplify the development of a project using Headless Wordpress + React The goal of this repo is to compare the code explained in this set of articles
+Proof of Concept of how Frontity can simplify the development of a project using Headless Wordpress + React The goal of this repo is to compare the project explained in this set of articles

 1. [Headless WordPress: Loading Posts & Pagination](https://www.ibenic.com/headless-wordpress-loading-posts-pagination/)
 2. [Headless WordPress: React Router Pagination](https://www.ibenic.com/headless-wordpress-react-router-pagination/)